 10 a.m.
 Closing Circle then head home!

-CCC Service Week participants must at least have completed the sixth grade.
+CCC Home Repair participants must at least have completed the sixth grade.
 We encourage you to bring a variety of people, as bringing a good balance of ages, genders and experience helps us achieve the balances we seek in our camp community.
-Groups of any size are welcome, but please call if looking to bring 30 people or more to Service Weeks.
-By registering, your group is committing to make any changes to your group size by March 1, 2016.
-You will receive an opportunity to confirm your group make-up and these changes should be made before March 1, 2016 and in conjunction with making your second payment.
+Groups of any size are welcome, but please call if looking to bring 30 people or more to our Home Repair Program.
+By registering, your group is committing to make any changes to your group size by March 1, 2019.
+You will receive an opportunity to confirm your group make-up and these changes should be made before March 1, 2019 and in conjunction with making your second payment.
 Your confirmation of your group size AND your payment will “lock-in” the number of persons for whom you have registered as of March 1, and you are responsible to pay the appropriate fees for each space reserved from then on.
 Bear in mind that members from your church will be divided into different Christian Mission Groups (small work teams) with members from other churches.

 Vehicles will be used during the week to transport work teams to and from worksites.
-For Service Weeks, your group must commit to bring one suitable vehicle for every 6 total members of your group (number should be equal to the number of Driving Adults).
-Vehicles must be capable of hauling at least 6 people (with seat belts) and tools/lunch coolers each day.
+For Home Repair, your group must commit to bring suitable vehicles for every 8 total members of your group (number should be equal to the number of Driving Adults).
 CCC cannot provide vehicles for groups.
 Your group is responsible for all vehicle expenses at CCC, including gas.
 Drivers are welcome to haul trailers for carrying tools, at their own risk.

-For those registering for CCC Service Weeks: you will receive a camp location assignment in April.
-Submitting a registration form and deposit acknowledges your willingness to attend any of our Service Week camp locations.
-CCC is unable to honor requests for camp assignments.
-We will try to work out suitable arrangements for those with legitimate special needs.
+For those registering for CCC Home Repair: you will receive a camp location assignment upon your completed registration.
+Submitting a registration form and deposit acknowledges your willingness to attend any of our Home Repair camp locations, understanding it is a first come, first served situation.

 CCC prefers that your group not decrease in number after the initial deposit.
 If members drop out before March 1, their deposit will be forfeited, but you will not be responsible for paying the balance due for the members who drop.
 A confirmation of your group size is required at the time of your second payment.
 Your group size is locked in at the time of the second payment or on March 1, if payment has not been received by then.